CrimsonMods/CrimsonSQL/README.md

 ## Verify Install

-In your BepInEx LogOutput.txt file you will see either a successful connection message
+In your _(VRising server folder)/BepInEx/LogOutput.log_ file you will see either a successful connection message
 ```
 [Info   :   BepInEx] Loading [CrimsonSQL 0.1.10]
 [Info   :CrimsonSQL] Connected to MySQL database.